Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Plaque growth problem with a distributed foam cell concentration

 In the standard parareal algorithm (\cref{alg:parareal}), a time step of the PDE growth model always follows the solution of a micro problem, where the growth values $\gamma(\sigmat_f^{WS})$ are computed.
 Thus, the numbers of time steps of the PDE growth model and micro problems to be solved coincide.
 Considering that the latter consists of $\geq 100$ time steps, each involving the solution of a nonlinear, coupled FSI problem, while the growth model only requires the solution of a single scalar PDE of reaction-diffusion type, it is clear that the computational cost of the growth model is negligible.

-Concerning communication, each rank $p=1,...,P$ needs to transfer its final foam cell concentration ${\cal F}(\overline{c}_s^k(T_p)) = \hat{c}_s(t_{p,N_p})$, which is a scalar-valued finite element function defined in the solid domain $\hat{\SO}$, to the master process; see step (II.a)(iii) of~\cref{alg:parareal}.
-Then, after the coarse propagator, the master process communicates the variables $\overline{c}_s^{(k+1)}(t_{p\cdot N_p})$ back to the processes $p=1,...,P$; cf. step (II.b)(ii).
-Using the discretization outlined above, this corresponds to 369 degrees of freedom that need to be passed from each of the $P$ slaves to the master and vice-versa.
-This communication step might seem unfavorable because it involves all-to-one and one-to-all communication, respectively.
-Since it is, however, only performed once for each parareal iteration, it is still negligible compared to the solution of the micro problems.
-Obviously, this argumentation needs to be confirmed based on an actual parallel implementation, and will therefore be subject of future work.
+Concerning communication, each process $p=1,...,P$ needs to {\reftwo communicate} its final foam cell concentration ${\cal F}(\overline{c}_s^{(k)}(T_p)) = \hat{c}_s^{\sfrei (k), \text{fine}}(t_{p,n_p})$, which is a scalar-valued finite element function defined in the solid domain $\hat{\SO}$, {\reftwo to the master process if the master-slave approach is used.
+No communication of ${\cal F}(\overline{c}_s^k(T_p))$ is required in a distributed approach; cf.~\cref{sec:parallelization}.} Then, after the coarse propagator, the variables $\overline{c}_s^{(k+1)}(t_{p\cdot n_p})$ {\reftwo have to be communicated: in the master-slave approach, the data is transferred back to the slaves, and in the distributed case, it is communicated to the next process in line.} Using the discretization outlined above, this corresponds to 369 degrees of freedom that need to be {\reftwo communicated each time.}